-Few SQL dialects support robust table-generating functions.
-Some common use cases for table-generating functions are creating a sequence of numbers or dates, un-nesting a JSON object or array into rows, or splitting a string on a delimiter into rows.
+Most SQL dialects don't support robust table-generating functions.
+There are a few common use cases for table-generating functions, such as creating a sequence of numbers or dates, un-nesting a JSON object or array into rows, or splitting a string on a delimiter into rows.

-In this brief article, we will demonstrate the last example: how to take a string containing n distinct comma-separated values and split it into n unique rows.
+In this article, we'll show an example for the last use case: Taking a string containing n distinct comma-separated values and splitting it into n unique rows.

 Suppose we have a table of products containing